 Salesforce has recently announced Lightning Web Components (LWC) in December 2018, in comparison to the existing Aura Framework.
-LWC is the Salesforce implementation of that new breed of lightweight frameworks built on web standards, which leverages custom elements, modules, shadow DOM, decorators, templates and other new language constructs available in ECMAScript 7 and beyond.
+LWC is the Salesforce implementation of a new breed of lightweight frameworks built on web standards, which leverages custom elements, modules, shadow DOM, decorators, templates, and other new language constructs available in ECMAScript 7 and beyond.

 Main advantages of using LWC over Lightning Components, are: